 “And you will say to them, ‘Thus says the Lord, If you will not listen to Me, to walk in My law which I have set before you, to listen to the words of My servants the prophets, whom I have been sending to you again and again, but you have not listened; then I will make this house like Shiloh, and this city I will make a curse to all the nations of the earth.’”
 (Jeremiah 26:4–6)

-Tisha B’Av, the saddest day on the Jewish calendar (Av 9), begins Saturday night.
+Tisha B’Av, the saddest day on the Jewish calendar (Av 9).
 It is a day of fasting on which we mourn the destruction of the First and Second Temples that stood on the Temple Mount in Jerusalem.

 Babylon had successfully laid siege to Jerusalem without destroying the Temple around 605 BC, taking Daniel and many Israelites captive.